Buying or building a house in New Zealand

 For more information about either buying or building a home in New Zealand check out the website of New Zealand’s non-profit consumer advocates, Consumer.

-Proposed changes to rules for buying a house in New Zealand
+Upcoming changes to rules for buying a house in New Zealand

-Proposed changes to the Overseas Investment Act (2005) mean that overseas nationals will generally be unable to buy existing homes or residential land within New Zealand.
+Upcoming changes to the Overseas Investment Act (2005) mean that overseas nationals will generally be unable to buy existing homes or residential land within New Zealand.

 The purchase process